The Classics, French Trilogy, Part 3a

 “b.
 June 25 to December 10, 1848.
 Dictatorship of the pure bourgeois republicans.
 Drafting of the constitution.
 Proclamation of a state of siege in Paris.
 The bourgeois dictatorship set aside on December 10 by the election of Bonaparte as President.”

-Juggling the different class interests and playing the different classes against each other, as Louis Bonaparte did for twenty years or so, is what has since then been called “Bonapartism”.
-Thabo Mbeki managed his juggling act for only ten years.
-In Swaziland, the trick has been sustained for more than four times as long as that.
-In all three cases the main beneficiary of the interlude turned out to be the bourgeois class.
+Juggling the different class interests and playing the different classes against each other is what is now called “Bonapartism”.
+Louis Bonaparte did it for twenty years.
+Thabo Mbeki managed for only ten.
+In both cases the main beneficiary turned out to be the bourgeois class.

-Here are four more of the most well-known paragraphs taken from our selection from the “18th Brumaire”.
-They reveal a lot of the class dynamics that Marx describes in this classic work:
+Here are four more of the most well-known paragraphs taken from page 11 of our 16-page selection from the “18th Brumaire” that reveal a lot of the class dynamics that Marx describes in this classic work:

 “Only under the second Bonaparte does the state seem to have made itself completely independent.
 The state machinery has so strengthened itself vis-a-vis civil society that the Chief of the Society of December 10 [Louis Bonaparte] suffices for its head — an adventurer dropped in from abroad, raised on the shoulders of a drunken soldiery which he bought with whisky and sausages and to which he has to keep throwing more sausages.
 Hence the low-spirited despair, the feeling of monstrous humiliation and degradation that oppresses the breast of France and makes her gasp.
 She feels dishonored.